 1. Hamilton Beach Stay or Go 6-Quart: Best slow cooker

 This Hamilton Beach Stay or Go Slow Cooker is stylish and high quality but low in cost.
-It's not the most compact model we tested but customers have loved it for its clip-tight lid and easy-grip handles, which make it great for taking to events or potlucks.
-This is a real all-rounder and one of the most affordable models we tested.
+It's not the most compact model, but customers have loved it for its clip-tight lid and easy-grip handles, which make it great for taking to events or potlucks.
+This is a real all-rounder and one of the most affordable models out there.

 If you're on a budget and looking for a mid-size slow cooker for a family, this is a great way to come back to a home-cooked meal for less.
-It's not digital, which means you can't set a timer or automatically switch to a keep-warm function, but it's a groovy and stylish slow cooker which will make a great feature on any counter-top.
-Great value with decent size and an eye-catching design.
+It's not digital, which means you can't set a timer or automatically switch to a keep-warm function, but it's a groovy and stylish slow cooker that will make a great feature on any counter-top.
+The Crock-Pot SCR450-HX 4.5-Quart Round slow cooker is a great value option with decent size and an eye-catching design.

 If you're new to slow cookers and want to see what all the fuss is about, the Crock-Pot SCR300-SS 3-Quart Manual Slow Cooker offers multiple cooking modes, a keep-warm setting and even a dishwashable insert for one of the best prices we've seen.
 It's on the smaller side, which makes it great for those looking to cut down on portion sizes or cater to a smaller crowd, and it'll fit nicely into a kitchen with less storage room.